A Logarithmic Bayesian Approach to Quantum Error Detection: Obstacles and Prior Work

 As a non-linear stochastic differential equation, the Wonham filter is not practical to use in its exact form, though it is still possible to create discretized approximations of Eq.~\eqref{eq:wonham_filter} which are effective.
 For example, Gange George et al.\ applied the Euler-Maruyama method to a logarithmic transformation of the Wonham filter in order to derive a first-order update rule that was numerically stable \cite{Gang_George_Zhang_Liu_2004}.
 In the specific context of continous error correction, Mohseninia et al.\ \cite{Mohseninia_Yang_Siddiqi_Jordan_Dressel_2020} proposed a linearized version of Eq.~\eqref{eq:wonham_filter} equivalent to

 where $S^{(j)}_{\ell_{i-1}}$ and $Q$ are defined as in Eq.~\eqref{eq:wonham_filter}.
-The filter described by Eq.~\eqref{eq:linear_wonham} does not involve any Gaussian functions and therefore avoids the first three obstacles in our list, but will still require periodic normalization.
+The filter described by Eq.~\eqref{eq:linear_wonham} does not involve any Gaussian functions and therefore avoids the first three obstacles in our list, but still requires periodic normalization.
 Additionally, as $T$ grows larger the accuracy of this first-order approximation will decline.

 The filters discussed so far have all been motivated at some level by Bayesian probability analysis, but there exists another class of algorithm, referred to as \textit{threshold} or \textit{boxcar} filters, which eschews connections to probability theory in favor of computational simplicity \cite{Hieftje_1972}.
-At a basic level, these models take a pair of integrated measurement values $(M^{(1)}_i, M^{(2)}_i)$ and compares them to a set of predefined thresholds, after which an appropriate action is taken.
+At a basic level, these models take a pair of integrated measurement values $(M^{(1)}_i, M^{(2)}_i)$ and compare them to a set of predefined thresholds, after which an appropriate action is taken.
 Atalaya et al.\ developed a double-threshold algorithm for the Bacond-Shor code using non-commuting observables \cite{Atalaya_Bahrami_Pryadko_Korotkov_2017}, while Mosheninia et al.\ proposed a non-Markovian boxcar filter and a double threshold scheme for the three-qubit repetition code which were easy to implement and attained good performance \cite{Mohseninia_Yang_Siddiqi_Jordan_Dressel_2020}.
 Atalaya and Zhang et al.\ applied a flexible double thresholding scheme to a system undergoing quantum annealing, demonstrating that these algorithms were effective at error correction even in the presence of Hamiltonian evolution \cite{Atalaya_Zhang_Niu_Babakhani_Chan_Epstein_Whaley_2021}.